jfhinchcliffe/CoderFactoryAcademy2016Notes/Coderfactory_Notes/Week2/week2_notes.md

 will return 7 because a match is found on index 7 of the string.  index starts at 0.
 The expression
 /abc/ =~ “Hello World”
-will return nil because there is no match.
+will return nil because there is no match (doesn't contain a, b or c).

 ##keywords and data types